Sambi85/ruby-project-alt-guidelines-nyc01-seng-ft-071320/README.md

 ========================

 name: Hot Waffles !
-concept: a personal dining companion log for your friends, family & associates
+concept: a personal dining companion log for your friends, family & associates.
+This is a basic MVP, hope to add more functionality if it's an acceptable build.

 Models we used for this project:
 1. User has many reviews